-This is a travel blogging course from one of the most famous travel bloggers in the world.
+This is a travel blogging course from Nomadic Matt, one of the most successful bloggers in the world.
 It includes all the business details required for running a blog, as well as courses in writing, photography, and video.

 I almost exclusively use Skyscanner.net to book my flights (their prices are always cheapest), or Google Flights.
 My rule is to not book through third-party sites, but directly from the airline via websites like Skyscanner.

 When youâ€™re doing really convoluted flights, I LOVE FlightFox!
 Basically you put up your route with a price, and travel hackers will try to find you the perfect route.
 The person who succeeds wins your bid!

 Iâ€™m a big fan of group travel, and Iâ€™ve travelled with Contiki twice now.
 Theyâ€™re excellent at making things comfortable for those who havenâ€™t travelled before.
 And if you use promo code PPCCWALSH, youâ€™ll get $100 off any Contiki trip 7 days or longer.

 It would not be a stretch to say the DivaCup has changed my life.
 Itâ€™s a reusable menstrual cup that collects your flow and only needs to be changed every 12 hours.
 Itâ€™s completely non-messy, and I wouldnâ€™t be able to live without it!

 Innovative travel gear!
 Itâ€™s a dress, skirt, maxi…AND itâ€™s reversible.

 Please note that some of these links are affiliates, which means I will make a small profit should you choose to purchase them via my links.
 This in no way unfluences my recommendations though – I only share the things I truly use and love.